vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/profile.md

 # Getting the Payment Instruments Accepted by a Merchant

-To obtain the payment instruments from the profile that are accepted by a specified <code>Merchant</code> use:
+1. To obtain the payment instruments from the profile that are accepted by a specified <code>Merchant</code> use:

 	<pre>Profile profile = ProfileManager.getInstance().getCurrentProfile();
-    List&lt;PaymentInstrument&gt; acceptedPaymentInstruments = profile..GetAcceptedPaymentMethods(merchant); </pre>
+    List&lt;PaymentInstrument&gt; acceptedPaymentInstruments = profile.GetAcceptedPaymentMethods(merchant); </pre>

 In the case where the profile does not contain any accepted payment instruments an empty <code>List</code> will be returned.